Transcripts are the official document of the student's academic work at a college or university.

 - Transcripts are not automatically evaluated for a student's educational goal.
 Please see the college counseling office or EOPS to submit a Request for Transcript Evaluation form.

 - Transcript evaluations can take up 30 working days to process.
 An email will be sent to the student upon completion of the evaluation.

 In certain instances transcripts may be waived for the purposes of obtaining a Certificate of Achievement.
 Transcripts can only be waived when:

 - All coursework for the Certificate of Achievement has been taken within the San Diego Community College District and/or with other institutions for which transcripts are already on file.

 - Student has completed all coursework, or is pending completion of the coursework in the current semester.

 To waive transcripts, students must complete a General Student Petition in the Evaluations Office.

-After the comprehensive evaluation is complete, students must submit it to the campus records office along with a Request for Foreign Transcript Credits so that the coursework evaluated for a student's educational goal.
+- After the comprehensive evaluation is complete, students must submit it to the campus records office along with a Request for Foreign Transcript Credits so that the coursework can be evaluated for a student's educational goal.

 For information regarding foreign HIGH SCHOOL transcripts for the purpose of meeting the UC IGETC Certification foreign language requirement, please see the General Education section.

 Starting Fall 2013 Students can choose to remove credits from foreign institutions.